hardkoro/cv/README.md

 <summary>Tasks & Achievements</summary>

-🚩 Designed a Software Architecure for a Warehouse Space Allocation Service
+🚩 Designed a Software Architecure for a Warehouse Layout Management & Warehouse Space Allocation services

   ✅ it helped to make the Service more sustainable, to be able to introduce a unified solution for different warehouse types, to improve space utilization